dgraves4/streaming-01-getting-started/README.md

 # streaming-01-getting-started

-> Get started with Python for streaming analytics
+> This project is to help get started with Python for streaming analytics by running several batch script examples to generate data files, followed by executing an example of a streaming script.

-We assume no prior programming experience and that you want to get productive as quickly as possible.

 This project uses only content from the Python Standard Library.
 No project virtual environment is required.

-These are popular industry tools - we'll practice with them a lot.
-Getting good at them helps you build better analytics projects more efficiently.

 ## Prerequisites